Jay-Shah-92/faq-cluster/README.md

 ##  FAQs

 * **Q: Does it work with languages other than English?**
-  A: Currently English only.
+  A: Currently, English only.
 Future multilingual support planned.

 * **Q: What if my CSV doesn’t have a `title` column?**
   A: Please rename your query column to `title`.